goat-community/goat/_docs/background.md

 ### Active mobility matters!

 While in the past walking and cycling were rather seen as insignificant, there can be observed a rising interest for establishing conditions that actively promote them.
-Regarding the unmatchable benefits active mobility brings our cities, local economy, health and environment this trend is merely consistent.
+Regarding the not matchable benefits active mobility brings our cities, local economy, health and environment this trend is merely consistent.

 <img class="img-responsive" src="../../img/modalsplit.png" alt="Modal Split">